A note on Ricci soliton in almost Kenmotsu manifold: Introduction

-where $\pounds_{V}g$ is the Lie derivative of $g$ along a vector field $V$ and $S$ is the Ricci tensor of type $(0,2)$.
-If $V$ is zero or Killing, the the soliton is an Einstein metric.
-The Ricci soliton is said to be shrinking, steady or expanding according as $\lambda$ is positive, zero or negative, respectively.
-Compact Ricci solitons are the fixed points of the Ricci flow $\frac{\partial}{\partial t}g=-2S$ projected from the space of metrics onto its quotient modulo diffeomorphisms and scalings.
-They often arise as blow-up limits for the Ricci flow on compact manifolds.
-Metrics satisfying (\ref{100}) are very useful in physics.
-Theoretical physicists have also been looking into the equation of Ricci soliton in relation with string theory.
-A Ricci soliton on a compact manifold has constant curvature in dimension $2$ (Hamilton \cite{hn}) and also in dimension $3$ (Ivey \cite{iy}).\
+where $\pounds_{\mathcal{V}}g$ and $S$ denotes the Lie derivative of $g$ along a vector field $\mathcal{V}$ and the Ricci tensor of type $(0,2)$.
+The above-stated soliton is an Einstein metric if $\mathcal{V}$ is zero or Killing.
+The Ricci soliton is termed shrinking, steady, or expanding according as $\lambda$ is positive, zero, or negative, respectively.
+Compact Ricci solitons are nothing but the fixed points of the Ricci flow $\frac{\partial}{\partial t}g=-2S$ projected from the space of metrics onto its quotient modulo diffeomorphisms and scalings.
+On compact manifolds, they sometimes arise as blow-up limits for the Ricci flow.
+Metrics fulfilling (\ref{100}) are exceptionally helpful in modern physics.
+Theoretical physicists have been investigating the condition of Ricci soliton in connection with string theory.
+On a compact manifold this soliton has constant curvature in 2-dimension(Hamilton, \cite{hn}) and also in 3-dimension(Ivey, \cite{iy}).